 - Children under age 16 must be supervised by an adult.

 - Safe practices must be used at all times.
 This includes:

-- ALL spectators shall remain behind waiting line.
+- ALL spectators shall remain behind the waiting line.

 - Keep arrows in quiver until ready to shoot.

 - NEVER notch an arrow unless on the shooting line facing down range.

 - NEVER point a bow and arrow at another person; ONLY down range.

 - NEVER shoot arrows into the air or across range; always use the targets in your shooting range.

 - NEVER notch or shoot arrows while another archer is retrieving arrows.

 - Always WALK to retrieve arrows; NO running or horseplay on range.